mittelmark/DGTcl/lib/kroki4tcl/README.md

 > Convert a given URL back to diagram text.

-> - url - a krokio URL
+> - url - a kroki URL

 > Example: